+g.
 Requests made to Council under the Government Information (Public Access) Act 2009 h.
 Public Interest Disclosures Report

-Council did not receive any requests for the release of information under the Government Information (Public Access) Act 2009 (GIPA) during the 2012 - 2013 period.
+Council did not receive any requests for the release of information under the Government Information (Public Access) Act 2009 (GIPA) during the 2013 - 2014 reporting period.

-The six monthly and Annual reports were provided to the NSW Ombudsman in accordance with the Public Interest Disclosures Act 1994.
+The six monthly and annual reports were provided to the NSW Ombudsman in accordance with the Public Interest Disclosures Act 1994.

-There were no public interest disclosures either made or received during the reporting period 2012 - 2013.
+There were no public interest disclosures either made or received during the reporting period 2013 - 2014.